mwaseema/Drone-Detection/README.md

 `tools/video_to_frames_and_masks.py` can be used to extract and save frames from videos.
 This also reads annotation files and uses bounding boxes information to generate binary masks corresponding to each frame.

+You'll need to provide absolute paths to the folders containing videos and annotation files.
+You'll also need to change value of `foreground_in_mask` to `1` for training data and `255` for testing data.

 # Spatial (2D) stage

 ## Generate image crops